AnnieFL/AnnieFL/README.md

 ### Hi there 👋
 ### I am Annie

-I work as a FullStack Junior Developer! 🔭

 Studying System Analysis and Development and following content around game development! 🌱

 ⚡ Fun fact: Blue whales are the largest animals on earth.
 However, the largest living organism is a fungus that's roughly tens of thousands of acres in size 🍄